KelSolaar/sIBL_GUI/support/documentation/sphinx/source/resources/pages/components.rst

 | ..  image:: ../pictures/sIBL_GUI_DatabaseBrowserContextMenu.jpg            |
 +----------------------------------------------------------------------------+

--  **Add Content …**: Recursively adds chosen directory Ibl Sets into the database assigning them to the selected Collections Outliner component Collection or the Default Collection if none is selected.
+-  **Add Content …**: Recursively adds chosen directory Ibl Sets into the database assigning them to the selected *Collections Outliner* component Collection or the Default Collection if none is selected.
--  **Add Ibl Set …**: Adds the selected Ibl Set file into the database assigning it to the selected Collections Outliner component Collection or the Default Collection if none is selected.
+-  **Add Ibl Set …**: Adds the selected Ibl Set file into the database assigning it to the selected *Collections Outliner* component Collection or the Default Collection if none is selected.
 -  **Remove Ibl Set(s) ...**: Removes selected Ibl Sets from the database.
 -  **Update Ibl Set(s) Location(s) ...**: Updates selected Ibl Sets files paths.

 Addons Functionalities:

--  **Edit In sIBLedit …**: Sends selected Ibl Sets to sIBLedit.
+-  **Edit In sIBLedit …**: Sends selected Ibl Sets to *sIBLedit*.
 -  **Edit In Text Editor …**: Edits selected Ibl Sets with system or custom user defined text editor.
 -  **Open Ibl Set(s) Location(s) ...**: Opens selected Ibl Sets directories.
--  **View Background Image …**: Views selected Ibl Sets background images in either the Internal Image Previewer or the application defined in the Preview component preferences.
+-  **View Background Image …**: Views selected Ibl Sets background images in either the Internal Image Previewer or the application defined in the *Preview* component preferences.
--  **View Lighting Image …**: Views selected Ibls Set lighting images in either the Internal Image Previewer or the application defined in the Preview component preferences.
+-  **View Lighting Image …**: Views selected Ibls Set lighting images in either the Internal Image Previewer or the application defined in the *Preview* component preferences.
--  **View Reflection Image …**: Views selected Ibls Set reflection images in either the Internal Image Previewer or the application defined in the Preview component preferences.
+-  **View Reflection Image …**: Views selected Ibls Set reflection images in either the Internal Image Previewer or the application defined in the *Preview* component preferences.
--  **View Plates …**: Views selected Ibls Set plates images in either the Internal Image Previewer or the application defined in the Preview component preferences.
+-  **View Plates …**: Views selected Ibls Set plates images in either the Internal Image Previewer or the application defined in the *Preview* component preferences.

 _`Db` (core.db)
 ^^^^^^^^^^^^^^^

-The Db component is the heart of sIBL_GUI datas storage, it provides the database manipulation, read, write and rotating backup methods.
+The *Db* component is the heart of *sIBL_GUI* datas storage, it provides the database manipulation, read, write and rotating backup methods.

+.. _core.inspector:

 _`Inspector` (core.inspector)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^